OpusClip vs Zoupyu

 Claude Sonnet moment ranking

-After transcription, we feed the full transcript to Claude Sonnet with context about what makes a viral Hinglish moment — punchlines that land in the middle of a sentence, emotional pivots, callback jokes, quotable insights.
-It ranks segments by share-worthiness, not just by speaker volume or pause patterns.
+After transcription, we feed the full transcript to Claude Sonnet with context about what makes a viral moment — punchlines that land mid-sentence, emotional pivots, callback jokes, quotable insights.
+It ranks segments by share-worthiness, not just by speaker volume or pause patterns, so quiet-but-great moments aren't skipped.

 3